Neuromyelitis optica spectrum disorder: Signs and symptoms

 The signs and symptoms of NMOSD depend on the neurologic structures the disease affects, and, to some extent, the antibodies involved.

-Signs and symptoms usually follow a relapsing and remitting course, but occasionally can be progressive (monophasic).
-Deficits can be temporary or permanent, the latter especially in the absence of treatment.
+Spinal cord effects

 The most common initial manifestation of the disease is inflammation of the spinal cord (myelitis).
 Myelitis causes spinal cord dysfunction, which can result in muscle weakness, paralysis in the limbs, lost or reduced sensation, spasms, loss of bladder and bowel control, or erectile dysfunction.
 The myelitis can be transverse, affecting an entire cross-section of the spinal cord, and showing bilateral symptoms.

+Optic effects

 The second most common initial manifestation of the disease is inflammation of the optic nerve and/or optic chiasm (optic neuritis, ON).
 ON may lead to varying degrees of visual impairment with decreased visual acuity, although visual field defects, or loss of color vision, may occur in isolation or prior to formal loss of visual acuity.
 Compared to idiopathic ON and ON due to multiple sclerosis (MS), ON due to NMOSD more often results in severe visual loss at onset, with bilateral involvement, and permanent visual deficits.

-Classically, NMO included only symptoms of myelitis and ON.
-However, with the discovery of disease-causing antibodies, a broader spectrum of disease manifestations has been grouped with NMO into the diagnosis of NMOSD.
+Brain effects

 Less commonly than the spinal cord and optic nerve, NMOSD can affect the brain stem.
 Lesions in the brain stem or upper cervical spinal cord can cause respiratory insufficiency.
 Lesions in the area postrema of the medulla oblongata can cause vomiting or hiccups, as well as pain and tonic spasms.
 Additional brain lesions are common but often asymptomatic (though cognitive deficits, as well as depression, may be underdiagnosed sequalae).
 Lesions may also affect the diencephalon, mostly in Aquaporin-4–Immunoglobulin-G (AQP4-IgG) NMOSD.

+Disease course

+Signs and symptoms usually follow a relapsing and remitting course, but occasionally can be progressive (monophasic).
+Deficits can be temporary or permanent, the latter especially in the absence of treatment.

+Fatigue

+Fatigue is a common symptom, with studies showing that as many as 77% of people with NMOSD have fatigue.
+Fatigue has been found to correlate with quality of life in people with NMOSD.